betsee/betse/doc/md/INSTALL.md

 1. **Manually prepend the current `${PATH}`** by the absoute paths of all directories to which Homebrew installs packages.
-To do so permanently, append the following line to the appropriate startup dotfile in your home directory for your preferred shell (e.g., `.bashrc` for Bash, the default OS X shell).
+To do so permanently, append the following line to the appropriate startup dotfile in your home directory for your preferred shell (e.g., `.bashrc` for Bash, the default macOS shell).

         export PATH="/usr/local/bin:/usr/local/sbin:${PATH}"